London banks, brokers up staffing as polls tighten before UK vote

 For many, however, the risk of missing a big move was the over-riding concern.

-Those traders pulling an all-night shift will not be fueled by adrenaline alone.
+But those traders pulling an all-night shift will not be fuelled by adrenaline alone.